Alvearie/de-identification/docs/masking-providers.md

 | **Option name**                                   | **Type** | **Description**                                                                                                                                                                                                                                                  | **Default value** |
 |---------------------------------------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|
 | formatFixed                                       | String   | Datetime format                                                                                                                                                                                                                                                  | null              |

+If a value for `formatFixed` is provided, it will be the only format the privacy provider will recognize.
+The format must at minimum include a year component.
+The given value must be valid as per the java.time.format.DateTimeFormatter class.

 **Options to return a fixed value if the year is a given number of years ago**

 | **Option name**                                   | **Type** | **Description**                                                                                                                                                                                                                                                  | **Default value** |